raguraman-iOS/the-software-warehouse/value-vs-reference-types.md

 **The Disadvantage:** Space is limited.
 You can’t store a massive, growing list of items here.
 If you try to put too much in, you get the famous Stack Overflow.

 ### The Heap: The Open Floor
 When data is too big or its size is unpredictable, we use the Heap.
 Think of this as the wide open floor of the warehouse.
-We find a big enough empty space, dump our data there, and then—this is the key—we write down the address of that floor space on a small sticky note.
+We find a big enough empty space, dump our data there, and then this is the key we write down the address of that floor space on a small sticky note.

 We put that sticky note on the Stack.
 Why there?
 Because the stack guarantees cleanup order.
 When the sticky note goes out of scope, the warehouse floor data may linger until the garbage collector (or ARC in Swift) finally bulldozes it.

-(In Swift, the heap uses reference counting—when the last sticky note is gone, the data self destructs.
+(In Swift, the heap uses reference counting when the last sticky note is gone, the data self destructs.
 No garbage collector needed.
 In Java/C#, a cleaner comes by later.)

 ## Connecting the Dots
 Now you can see the "Magic" revealed: